daveseff/Geppetto/README.md

 - New `exec` resource to mirror Puppet's `exec` (guards, `creates`, env, cwd, allowed return codes).
 - Built-in dry-run flag so you can validate idempotent behavior before touching a node.
 - File templates support both `$var` substitution and Jinja (`{{ }}` / `{% %}`) for loops and conditionals, including values pulled from AWS Secrets Manager.
+- Optional plugins so you can ship new operations without forking core.

 ## Project layout